David Ling: Europe

 Ling returned to Europe and headed to Italy with HC Pustertal and led the Italian league in scoring in 2011-12.

 The 2012-13 season saw Ling head to England and won the triple with the Nottingham Panthers of the EIHL.
 Ling took away the league MVP and top scorer that year, he also earned his MBA at Derby University.
 Ling didn't start playing the 2013-14 season until January, where he went back to Italy, again with HC Pustertal and put impressive numbers in the remaining games and into the playoffs.

 ECHL

 Ling returned to North America for the 2014-15 season with the Brampton Beast of the ECHL at 40 years old.
 He was called up the Edmonton Oilers farm team, Oklahoma Barons of the AHL, where he scored 1 goal in 3 games.

 Europe

 Ling headed back to England to start the season with the Nottingham Panthers before returning to the ECHL and Brampton Beast in January 2016.

 ECHL

 Ling played his final two seasons (2016-2018) of professional hockey in the ECHL with the Brampton Beast.
 He was the second oldest active professional player behind Jaromir Jagr.
-Ling never formally retired but didn't play another pro game after the 2018, but he played senior with the Hamilton Steelhawks in search of an Allan Cup.
+Ling never formally retired but didn't play another professional game after 2018, but he played senior hockey with the Hamilton Steelhawks in search of an Allan Cup.

 Personal

 Ling's brother, Jamie, played seven years of professional hockey.
+In 2015 Ling was accused of domestic violence and grand theft, the charges were later dropped.